prats0599/craigslist_jobcrawler/README.md

 # craigslist_jobcrawler
 Crawling job info from craigslist.

-output in item.json and listing.csv
+output in item.json and listings.csv